sagemath/sage-archive-2023-02-01/src/doc/en/prep/Quickstarts/Linear-Algebra.rst

 -------------------------------

 Sage "prefers" rows to columns.
-For example, the ``kernel`` method computes the left kernel (which Sage knows is a vector space), and prints out the vectors as the rows of a matrix.
+For example, the ``kernel`` method for a matrix `A` computes the left kernel -- the vector space of all vectors `v` for which `v \cdot A = 0` -- and prints out the vectors as the rows of a matrix.

 ::